-Library buildings are ADA-compliant and we offer more supports for successful library visits.
-Below, find out more about what support is available where.
+Library buildings are ADA-compliant, and we offer more supports for successful library visits.
+Below, find out more about what support is available where and read our digital accessibility statement.

 In addition to resources at our library, you can access resources available through other libraries.
 For example, the Talking Book and Braille Service (TBBS) provides audio and braille library service via mail or digital download to any Illinois resident who is unable to read standard print material due to a permanent or temporary visual or physical disability.
 To learn more, contact us now or visit the Illinois Secretary of State & State Librarian website.